nathan-gilbert/mlnd-capstone-project/README.md

 Everyday we are bombarded with more information than is possible to process.
 Identifying and summarizing relevant information in a given document is a task that can help reduce the time required for acquiring and acting on new information.
-Summaries can reduce reading time and personalized summaries can help a reader better understand material they care about most.
+Accurate summaries can reduce reading time and personalized summaries could help a reader better understand material they care about most.

 There has been significant work in the field of Document Summarization over the past two decades.
 In the early 2000s, a set of conferences named DUC (Document Understanding Conference) focused on text understanding and summarization and provided many of the standard data sets still used today.
-Researchers such as Daniel Marcu and Inderjeet Mani have written several books and academic papers on the subject detailing machine learning approaches throughout the early 200s and 2010s.
-Recently, the Google Brain team have seen some large gains with their Transformer and XLNet based systems: <https://github.com/zihangdai/xlnet>
+Researchers such as Daniel Marcu and Inderjeet Mani have written several books and academic papers on the subject detailing machine learning approaches.
+Recently, the Google Brain team have seen some large gains with their Transformer and XLNet based
-Microsoft Word even provides some basic automatic text summarization capabilities.
+systems: <https://github.com/zihangdai/xlnet> Microsoft Word even provides some basic automatic text summarization capabilities.

 My personal motivation for studying this topic is its relevance to Natural Language Understanding.
-Identifying the most salient points of an article or chunk of information is one step of the way to automatically _understanding_ the information an author is attempting to convey.
+Identifying the most salient points of an article or chunk of information is one step of the way toward automatically _understanding_ the information an author is attempting to convey.
+Document Summarization also involves many areas of NLP and requires solving several subproblems (e.g. parsing, entailment, entity detection, etc) in order to achieve good results which also interests me.

 ### Problem Statement